 ARTICLE V - Remedies for Failure to Deliver or Receive

-Notwithstanding the remedies for non-delivery or non-acceptance which are provided in the ERCOT Guides (which remedies the Parties agreed shall not apply), unless excused by the ERCOT Guides, Force Majeure, or the other Party’s failure to perform, if either Party fails to perform in accordance with the terms of a Transaction Confirmation, such Party (the “Non-Performing Party”) shall pay the other Party (the “Performing Party”) damages calculated in 5.2 or 5.3 below:
+Notwithstanding the remedies for non-delivery or non-acceptance which are provided in the ERCOT Guides (which remedies the Parties agree shall not apply), unless excused by the ERCOT Guides, Force Majeure, or the other Party’s failure to perform, if either Party fails to perform in accordance with the terms of a Transaction Confirmation, such Party (the “Non-Performing Party”) shall pay the other Party (the “Performing Party”) damages calculated in 5.2 or 5.3 below:

-If Buyer fails to receive all or part of the Contract Quantity then Buyer shall be liable for (i) the product of the amount (whether positive or negative), by which the Contract Price differs from the “Replacement Sales Price” (Contract Price minus Replacement Sales Price) and the amount by which the quantity received by the Buyer is less than the hourly Contract Quantity; plus (ii) the amount of Transmission Charges, if any, for transmission service upstream of the delivery point, which the Seller incurs to achieve the Replacement Sales Price, less the reduction, if any, in Transmission Charges achieved as a result of the reduction in Buyer’s Schedule or receipt of Wholesale Electricity (based upon Seller’s reasonable commercial efforts to achieve such reduction); (iii) plus costs, limited to Transmission Charges, broker fees and fees assessed by reliability organizations, if any, caused by the Non-Performing Party’s failure to perform.
-The Replacement Sales Price is the actual price or at Seller’s option the market price, at which Seller, acting in a commercially reasonable manner, effects, or could effect, a resale of the Wholesale Electricity not received by Buyer.
+If Buyer fails to receive all or part of the Contract Quantity then Buyer shall be liable for (i) the product of the amount (whether positive or negative), by which the Contract Price differs from the “Replacement Sales Price” (Contract Price minus Replacement Sales Price) and the amount by which the quantity received by the Buyer is less than the hourly Contract Quantity; plus (ii) the amount of Transmission Charges, if any, for transmission service upstream of the delivery point, which the Seller incurs to achieve the Replacement Sales Price, less the reduction, if any, in Transmission Charges achieved as a result of the reduction in Buyer’s Schedule or receipt of Wholesale Electricity (based upon Seller’s reasonable commercial efforts to achieve such reduction); plus (iii) costs, limited to Transmission Charges and broker fees, caused by the Non-Performing Party’s failure to perform.
+The Replacement Sales Price is the actual price at which Seller, acting in a commercially reasonable manner, effects a resale of the Wholesale Electricity not received by Buyer at the Delivery Point, or in the absence of such a resale, the market price at the Delivery Point.
 If the total amount calculated under this provision is less than zero, then neither Party shall pay damages to the other Party under this Section.

-If the amount Seller scheduled or delivers in any hour is less than the Contract Quantity, then Seller shall pay Buyer an amount equal to: (i) the product of the amount (whether positive or negative), by which the “Replacement Purchase Price” differs from the Contract Price (Replacement Purchase Price minus Contract Price) and the amount by which the quantity delivered by the Seller is less than the hourly Contract Quantity; plus (ii) the amount of Transmission Charges, if any, for transmission service downstream of the delivery point, which the Buyer incurs to achieve the Replacement Price, less the reduction, if any, in Transmission Charges achieved as a result of the reduction in the Seller’s schedule or delivery (based upon Buyer’s reasonable commercial effort to achieve such reduction); (iii) plus costs, limited to Transmission Charges, Broker fees and fees assessed by reliability organizations, if any, caused by the Non-Performing Party’s failure to perform.
-Replacement Purchase Price is the actual price or at Buyer’s option the market price, at which the Buyer, acting in a commercially reasonable manner, effects or could effect a purchase of substitute Wholesale Electricity at the Delivery Point.
+If the amount Seller scheduled or delivers in any hour is less than the Contract Quantity, then Seller shall pay Buyer an amount equal to: (i) the product of the amount (whether positive or negative), by which the “Replacement Purchase Price” differs from the Contract Price (Replacement Purchase Price minus Contract Price) and the amount by which the quantity delivered by the Seller is less than the hourly Contract Quantity; plus (ii) the amount of Transmission Charges, if any, for transmission service downstream of the delivery point, which the Buyer incurs to achieve the Replacement Price, less the reduction, if any, in Transmission Charges achieved as a result of the reduction in the Seller’s schedule or delivery (based upon Buyer’s reasonable commercial effort to achieve such reduction); plus (iii) costs, limited to Transmission Charges and broker fees caused by the Non-Performing Party’s failure to perform.
+Replacement Purchase Price is the actual price at which the Buyer, acting in a commercially reasonable manner, effects a purchase of substitute Wholesale Electricity at the Delivery Point, or in the absence of such a purchase, the market price at the Delivery Point.
 If the total damages for all hours calculated under this subparagraph is less than zero, then neither Party shall pay damages to the other Party under this section.

 The Non-Performing Party shall pay the amount due from it under this Section in accordance with Section 7 hereof, or at the Performing Party’s option, within three days of receiving an invoice for the amount due under this Section.
 Netting under Section 7 of this Agreement shall not apply if and to the extent that the Performing Party exercises this option to immediately invoice for damages for nonperformance.